 Continue to Pursue Strategic Growth and Accretive Acquisition Opportunities.
 Over the last several years, the television broadcasting industry has been characterized by a high level of acquisition activity.
 We believe that there are a number of television stations, and a few station groups, that have attractive operating profiles and characteristics, and that share our commitment to local news coverage in the communities in which they operate and to creating high-quality and locally-driven content.
 On a highly selective basis, we may pursue opportunities for the acquisition of additional television stations or station groups that fit our strategic and operational objectives, and where we believe that we can improve revenue, efficiencies and cash flow through active management and cost controls.
-As we consider potential acquisitions, we primarily evaluate potential station operations.
+As we consider potential acquisitions, we primarily evaluate potential station audience and revenue shares and the extent to which the acquisition target would positively impact our existing station operations.
 Consistent with this strategy, from October 31, 2013 through December 31, 2017, we completed 23 acquisition transactions and three divestiture transactions.
 These transactions added a net total of 51 television stations in 31 television markets, including 26 new television markets, to our operations.
 For more information on these transactions see Note 2 "Acquisitions and Dispositions" of our audited consolidated financial statements included elsewhere herein.
 This note also describes the stations we acquired in each of 2017, 2016 and 2015, which we may also refer to collectively as our acquisitions, our recent acquisitions or the acquisitions.